shanewxy/bitbox/README.md

 # Running the bitbox peer

+The BitBox Peer will be run according to the following command:

 java -cp bitbox.jar unimelb.bitbox.Peer

 The peer must read its configuration from a file called configuration.properties in the current working directory which follows Java's simple properties file format: